Skip to content

 typescript

-const element = document.querySelector('');
+const element = document.querySelector('.my-element');

 const options = {